 The main text should begin on a separate page and should be divided into title page, abstract and the main text.
 The text may be subdivided further according to the areas to be discussed, which should be followed by the List of Abbreviations, Conflict of Interest, Acknowledgements and Reference sections.
-For review, the manuscript should be divided into title page, abstract and the main text.
-The text may be subdivided further according to the areas to be discussed, which should be followed by the Acknowledgements and Reference sections.
-For Research Articles the manuscript should begin with the title page and abstract followed by the main text, which must be structured into separate sections as Introduction, Material and Methods, Results, Discussion, Conclusion, Trial Registration, Conflict of Interest, Acknowledgements and References.
+For Research Articles/ Letters the manuscript should begin with the title page and abstract followed by the main text, which must be structured into separate sections as Introduction, Materials and Methods, Results, Discussion, Conclusion, List of Abbreviations, Conflict of Interest, Acknowledgements and References.
+For Reviews, the manuscript should be divided into title page, abstract and the main text.
+The text may be subdivided further according to the areas to be discussed, which should be followed by the List of Abbreviations, Conflict of Interest, Acknowledgements and Reference sections.
 The Review Article should mention any previous important recent and old reviews in the field and contain a comprehensive discussion starting with the general background of the field.
 It should then go on to discuss the salient features of recent developments.
 The authors should avoid presenting material which has already been published in a previous review.

 Section headings should be numbered sequentially, left aligned and have the first letter capitalized, starting with the introduction.
 Sub-section headings however, should be in lower-case and italicized with their initials capitalized.
 They should be numbered as 1.1, 1.2, etc.

 The Introduction section should include the background and aims of the research in a comprehensive manner.